 Being the optimist, I thought there was a built-in Excel function.
 I was wrong.
 After all, if you filter a text column, there is a menu option for “Contains“.

 But if you look at the master Excel list, there is no entry for “CONTAINS”.
+It goes from CONFIDENCE.T to COVERT.
+I just wanted to know if the user’s query contained a specific search string.

-I just wanted to know if the question contained the search string.
-Although there is no “contains function,” there are several ways to solve this using either the SEARCH function or MATCH function.
+Although there is no “contains” text function, there are several ways to solve this including the SEARCH function or MATCH function.
 I didn’t pursue using XMATCH or FILTER because they are only available in Microsoft 365.

 - convert